Endometrial Cancer Awareness

 * Most diagnoses happen after menopause

-* African American women are more likely to be diagnosed later and have worst outcomesThese differences are often linked to delayed diagnosis and unequal access to care- not biology alone.
+* African American women are more likely to be diagnosed later and have worst outcomesThese differences are often linked to delayed diagnosis and unequal access to care- Equity means ensuring everyone has access to early diagnosis, respectful care, and timely treatment.

 * Bleeding or spotting